chinapedia/wikipedia.abstract.en/Page/Mindanao.md

 Economy

-DavaoSkyline.jpg CAG_Skyline_Jan_2018.jpgMindanao's economy accounts for 14% of the country's gross domestic product.
+Mindanao's economy accounts for 14% of the country's gross domestic product.
 The region grew 4.9% in 2016 against Luzon's 5.5% and Visayas' 9.1%.

 Agriculture, forestry and fishing make up more than 40% of Mindanao's market, being the country's largest supplier of major crops such as pineapples and bananas.[27]